ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Getting information from host/prefix values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Very frequently you use combination of IP addresses and subnet prefixes ("CIDR"), this is even more common with IPv6. ``ipaddr()`` filter can extract useful data from these prefixes.
+You frequently use a combination of IP addresses and subnet prefixes ("CIDR"), this is even more common with IPv6.
+The ``ipaddr()`` filter can extract useful data from these prefixes.

 Here's an example set of two host prefixes (with some "control" values)::